Introduction

 Rollers

-The rollers are responsible for accommodating the belt along the entire conveyor, which can be impact, load or return.
-Constant breakage and jamming of the rollers can considerably impair the physical availability of the equipment.
-Adequate sizing is therefore essential for the asset's efficiency.
-It should also be noted that locking these components increases the risk of fires.
+Rollers are responsible for guiding the belt along the entire conveyor and can be impact, load, or return rollers.
+Roller breakage and frequent jamming can significantly impair the equipment’s operational availability.
+In this regard, proper sizing is essential for the asset’s efficiency.
+Furthermore, it should also be noted that the jamming of these components increases the risk of fire.

 In short, the service life of the bearings, the shaft deflection in the region of these bearings and the maximum permissible rotation are evaluated, following the recommendations of the applicable standards.
 Studying the service life of these components and the maximum permissible rotation are important to avoid constant and premature failure of the rollers.
 On the other hand, the analysis of shaft deflection in the bearing area is important to prevent the rollers from locking.
 Figure 7 shows the deflection of this shaft schematically.